Aira10/Basic2/README.md

 # Basic2
-cont to Basic1 for command line purpose
+continuation to Basic1 for command line purpose this was opened in atom first